Grants and Scholarships

 Kingsborough Community College Scholarship Grants:

 Once a student has established a GPA of 2.0 or better, they may apply for scholarship assistance, which can be used towards tuition, textbooks, transportation and other expenses related to their college attendance.
 A student must have remaining financial need in order to obtain a KCC grant.
-Remaining need is confirmed by completing a FAFSA form or by meeting with the coordinator of the Single Stop Office.
+Remaining need is confirmed by completing a FAFSA form or by meeting with the coordinator of the Access Resource Center Office.

 Applications are available in the Office of Student Affairs in Room A-216, where you will also meet with a staff member to review your situation.
 KCC grants require a 500-word statement as to how the funds will be used towards your education.
 Please be advised that all scholarships listed here, with the exception of the KCC Foundation Scholarship (FSA) and the Senior Administrator’s Fund (SAM), may be awarded only once per academic year to the same recipient.
 Average grants are $250.
 Upon receiving a scholarship, it is the College’s expectation that you complete the current academic semester at Kingsborough.